• Skip to content

 • Avoid soggy sandwiches by keeping spreads to a minimum and removing seeds from tomatoes.

 If there’s no other choice, your child is more likely to eat the healthy food you’ve packed.
-So avoid putting in sweet treats like muesli bars and salty or fatty treats like packets of chips.
+So avoid packing sweet treats like cakes and biscuits, as well as high-salt or high-fat treats like packets of chips.

-Check the food labels on any packaged foods you put into your child’s lunch boxes.
+Check the food labels on any packaged foods you put into your child’s lunch box.
 Healthy lunch box options are low in sugar, fat and salt.

-Before preparing your child’s lunch box, always wash your hands well with warm soapy water.
+• Before preparing your child’s lunch, wash your hands well with warm soapy water.
 Make sure all chopping boards and utensils are clean and dry.

-Also make sure to check the use-by date for items like yoghurt and milk.
+• Check the use-by date on items like yoghurt and milk.

-If you’re packing a warm food like soup, heat it up in the morning and pack in a thermos – it will still be warm at lunchtime.
-Add a wholemeal bread roll for extra fibre.
+• If you’re packing a warm food like soup, heat it up in the morning and pack in a thermos – it will still be warm at lunch time.
+Add a wholemeal or multigrain bread roll for extra fibre.

-When you’re buying lunch boxes, choose ones that are easy to clean and dry.
+Choose lunch boxes that are easy to clean and dry.
 Insulated lunch boxes are great, but they can sometimes be hard to keep clean.
+A good alternative is an insulated lunch bag.

 Supported By